College of Biological Sciences Constitution & Bylaws

 Amendments to the CBS constitution can be introduced by proposal of a department of the College, by a petition signed by ten regular faculty members and presented to the dean, or by a two-thirds vote of the CBS Consultative Committee.
 Notice of such proposed amendments shall be given in writing to all regular faculty members of the College at least thirty days before a vote.
 For purposes of approving amendments and updates to the constitution, a CBS faculty assembly, of which all regular faculty are voting members, will be convened.
 The assembly is comprised of all regular members.
 Fifty percent of the regular faculty constitute a quorum of the assembly either in person or by written proxy to a department head.
 A two-thirds majority of the quorum must approve constitutional changes.
 All changes become effective upon approval of the dean and the provost.

 Section 4.
 Bylaws

 Bylaws necessary for the implementation of this constitution may be proposed by a department of the College or by a petition signed by five regular faculty members and presented to the dean.
 Notice of such proposed bylaws or amendments to the bylaws shall be given in writing to all regular faculty members of the College to elicit feedback.
-New or modified bylaws will be approved by a majority vote of the Faculty and Student Consultative Committee.
+New or modified bylaws will be approved by a majority vote of the Faculty Consultative Committee.

 Bylaw 1.
 Selection of undergraduate representatives to standing College committees